 Petzl Corax Review

-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 The Corax uses a simple design for waist belt and leg loop comfort that is comprised of a single piece of fat webbing heavily padded on the inside for greater comfort.
 While this method doesn't use any of the fancy weight distributing technologies of other harnesses we tested, it does allow the cost to stay low, and surprisingly is nearly as comfortable as much more expensive harnesses.
 It also has the most extended pieces of webbing linking the leg loops to the bottom of the belay loop, a feature that significantly adds to mobility.
-Due to its very adjustable and relatively mobile fit, we think this harness is probably the optimal choice for folks who don't happen to be as skinny as a bean pole.
+Due to its very adjustable and relatively mobile fit, we think this harness is an optimal choice for folks who don't happen to be as skinny as a bean pole.

 Standing Comfort and Mobility

-This harness retails for $60.
-Since it has so many awesome traits, for the right person it should present a great value.
-However, if you want the best harness for least amount of money, we also encourage you to look at the Black Diamond Momentum, our Best Bang for the Buck winner.
+This harness is one of the more affordable ones that you will find.
+Since it has so many awesome traits, it should present a great value - for the right person.
+However, if you want the best harness for least amount of money, we also encourage you to look at our Best Bang for the Buck winner.

 The Petzl Corax is a reasonably comfortable harness that can serve well for all styles of rock climbing.
 It is most notable for its incredible adjustability, mostly due to its double buckle design on the waist belt.
 For this reason, climbers with larger bodies who still want the gear loops and belay loop to stay centered are encouraged to check it out.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More